joserodriguezc/linear_algebra/README.md

 - The in-grained use of linear algebra notation and methods in subfields such as deep learning, natural language processing and recommender systems.

+Some examples of LA in ML are:
+1. Dataset and Data Files
+2. Images and Photographs
+3. One Hot Encoding
+4. Linear Regression
+5. Regularization
+6. Principal Component Analysis
+7. Singular-Value Decomposition
+8. Latent Semantic Analysis
+9. Recommender Systems
+10. Deep Learning

 Brownlee, John.
 (2021) *Basics of Linear Algebra for Machine Learning*.
 Machine Learning Mastering.